PoziWorld/PoziTone/README_en.md

 *	**Add track to a playlist**

 	_Enjoying the track?_
 	Add it to your playlist from the pop-up notification, and you will be able to get back to it later!
-You can also reward a DJ's hard work by clicking on "I like it!".
+You can also reward a DJ's hard work by clicking on “I like it!” .
 (Only on 101.ru.)

 *	**Skip to next track**